bloomberg/selekt/docs/index.md

 Selekt is a Kotlin and familiar Android wrapper over the community edition of SQLCipher, an SQLite extension that provides 256-bit AES encryption of database files.
-Selekt realises the maximum concurrency offered by SQLite3.
+Selekt realises the maximum concurrency offered by SQLite3: When enabled for WAL-journal mode, "readers do not block writers and a writer does not block readers.
+Reading and writing can proceed concurrently."

 ## Licenses